aws-solutions-library-samples/aws-insurancelake-etl/resources/full_deployment_guide.md

       DEPLOYMENT: {
          ACCOUNT_ID: 'add_your_deployment_account_id_here',
          REGION: 'us-east-2',

          # If you use GitHub / GitHub Enterprise, this will be the organization name
-         GITHUB_REPOSITORY_OWNER_NAME: 'aws-projects',
+         GITHUB_REPOSITORY_OWNER_NAME: 'aws-samples',

-         # Use your forked repo here!
+         # Use your forked Github repo here!
+         # Leave empty if you do not use Github
          GITHUB_REPOSITORY_NAME: 'aws-insurancelake-infrastructure',

+         # Use only if your repository is already in CodecCommit, otherwise leave empty!
+         # Use your CodeCommit repo name here
+         CODECOMMIT_REPOSITORY_NAME: '',

+         # Use only if you do NOT use Github or CodeCommit and need to mirror your repository
+         # Name your CodeCommit mirror repo here (recommend matching your external repo)
+         # Leave empty if you use Github or your repository is in CodeCommit already
+         CODECOMMIT_MIRROR_REPOSITORY_NAME: '',

-         # This is used in the Logical Id of CloudFormation resources
+         # This is used in the Logical Id of CloudFormation resources.
-         # We recommend capital case for consistency. e.g. DataLakeCdkBlog
+         # We recommend Capital case for consistency, e.g. DataLakeCdkBlog
          LOGICAL_ID_PREFIX: 'InsuranceLake',

-         # This is used in resources that must be globally unique!
+         # Important: This is used as a prefix for resources that must be **globally** unique!
-         # It may only contain alphanumeric characters, hyphens, and cannot contain trailing hyphens
+         # Resource names may only contain alphanumeric characters, hyphens, and cannot contain trailing hyphens.
-         # E.g. unique-identifier-data-lake
+         # S3 bucket names from this application must be under the 63 character bucket name limit
          RESOURCE_NAME_PREFIX: 'insurancelake',
       },
       DEV: {